 Should you try to save the tick?
 It’s a good idea to bring the tick to your pediatrician or the public health department for visual identification.
 The current recommendation, however, is not to have all ticks actually tested for the Lyme bacteria, since even if it is present there is at least a 90 percent chance that the bitten person would not have contracted the disease.

-Treatment of early disease usually includes 14 to 21 days of appropriate antibiotics.
+Treatment of early disease usually includes 10-14 days of appropriate antibiotics.
 The rash usually resolves in a few days.
 Treatment of late or complicated Lyme disease often requires IV or IM antibiotics for a longer period of time The National Institute of Health has found that the large majority of patients treated quickly with antibiotics recover completely.
 A small percentage may develop post-treatment Lyme Disease Syndrome, sometimes called chronic Lyme Disease.
 This is a current area of study.

 Preventing prolonged tick bites is the best way to prevent Lyme disease.
 Children should wear long sleeves and long pants tucked into socks whenever outdoors in endemic areas.
 Using DEET is also recommended- this can be used on clothing to keep ticks away.
 Once you return from your outdoor adventures everyone should be inspected carefully (especially the scalp, groin, armpits, elbows, and behind the knees) when returning from tick-infested areas and the ticks should be removed promptly.
 Showering after outdoor activities is also protective against Lyme and is a great way to feel those little ticks on the body.
 Ticks may also be carried in the home on clothing and equipment.
 Wash clothes on high heat for 10 minutes to kill the ticks.
 Also- make it a habit to check your pets for ticks and remove them promptly as well.